 Once you’ve captured your leads, you’ll also need a plan for how to convert them.
 In SaaS product marketing, this is a two-stage process — firstly, you will probably want them to download a free trial, and secondly, you need to transform them into fully “monetized” paying customers.
 Your product marketing plan should include exactly how you’re going to move people through your sales funnel.
 Here are a few techniques to consider:

 Driving visitors to sign up for a free trial should be a top priority for your SaaS website.
-Single Grain advocates adding banners with a clear call to action (CTA) encouraging sign-ups on every page of your website, including your blog posts.
+It’s best practice to add banners with a clear call to action (CTA) encouraging sign-ups on every page of your website, including your blog posts.
 If you’re not sure if your website is really working for you, sign up for a Spot On website audit here.

 Once people have signed up for a free trial, make sure they have all the information they need to make a decision on moving on to a paid version.
 Case studies can be a great way of demonstrating social proof, helping users understand how other people have gained the most out of your software, and building trust with your leads.
 Tutorials can help users get past any hurdles during the trial and make sure they have a seamless experience using your product.
 Both should be included in your marketing plan.